 Each camp session is five days long, running Monday through Friday.
 There are eight weeks of camp beginning in early July.

-$167 per session for Tradition, Teen, Voyager, and Nature and Art Camps. $77 per session for Nature’s Little Explorers Camps.
+$167 per session for Traditional, Teen, and Voyager Camps. $77 per session for Nature’s Little Explorers Camps.

 Early Registration – Register by April 30, 2015 and deduct $10 from the total camp registration fee.